SirLefti/piboy/docs/prototype2/ASSEMBLY.md

 here:
 ![pinout](../pinout.png)

-Keep in mind, that wiring diagrams and pin-outs for the Pi are usually from a top view, which means you have mirror the pin-out when soldering to the bottom.
+Keep in mind, that wiring diagrams and pinouts for the Pi are usually from a top view, which means you have mirror the pinout when soldering to the bottom.
 Some wires might need to go through the middle of the carrier part.

 Do the same for [BME280](../BME280.md), [DS3231](../DS3231.md) and [NEO-6M](../NEO-6M.md), as described in their instructions.
 You can try it with jumper wires before soldering to make sure the modules are recognized and work as expected.